 - Animations: Are there any animations or transitions between components?

 7. Do you use components from the design system?
 If not, is the trade-off really worth it?

 Reusing components does not only improve consistency but also decreases technical complexity and improves communication between designers and engineers.
-As a rule of thumb, ask yourself: Is it at least 3 times better?
+As a rule of thumb, ask yourself: is the solution which introduces new patterns at least 2 times better?
 If not, use the component from the design system.

 8. Do you have the developer’s input on your design?

 Involve developers as soon as possible.
-Despite the fact, that you might be able to think the design through from a technical perspective, there might also be other functionalities which you do not consider at the moment.
+Despite the fact, that you might be able to think the design through from a technical perspective, there might also be other dependencies you do not consider at the moment.
 Furthermore, this will decrease the time needed for the handoff itself.